 For families with several children coming to camp, the first two are full price.
 The third child and each child after that are half price.
-To claim this deal, use the coupon code “HALFOFFCAMP” during the registration process.
+This deal will automatically apply during registration.

 If you have to cancel before June 1st, you will get a full refund.
 After June 1st, you will get everything back except for the $75 deposit.